APPUSAHU07/APPUSAHU07/README.md

-- 👋 Hi, I’m @APPUSAHU07
+- 👋 Hi, I’m APPUSAHU07
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on my mind
+- 💞️ I’m looking to collaborate with people who can teach me
-- 📫 How to reach me ... anonymous
+- 📫 How to reach me by email : appuasahu07@gmail.com

 <!---
 APPUSAHU07/APPUSAHU07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.